xddxdd/blog/source/en/page/himawari/index.md

 This page contains a Javascript snippet to dynamically load photos taken from Japan's Himawari 8 Satellite.
 The data comes from [http://himawari8.nict.go.jp/](http://himawari8.nict.go.jp/) and is updated every 10 minutes, with a 1-hour delay.

-Detailed information and implementation can be found at [(Chinese page) https://lantian.pub/article/modify-website/php-javascript-satellite-earth-picture.lantian](/article/modify-website/php-javascript-satellite-earth-picture.lantian).
+Detailed information and implementation can be found at [/en/article/modify-website/php-javascript-satellite-earth-picture.lantian](/en/article/modify-website/php-javascript-satellite-earth-picture.lantian).

 The images are processed and converted to WebP on my server to speed up loading.
-[A Javascript library is used to convert images locally if the browser doesn't support WebP, like older Firefox or IE](//lantian.pub/article/modify-website/ie-firefox-webp-support.lantian), and it's normal for the conversion to take a few seconds.
+[A Javascript library is used to convert images locally if the browser doesn't support WebP, like older Firefox or IE](/en/article/modify-website/ie-firefox-webp-support.lantian), and it's normal for the conversion to take a few seconds.

 <p id="himawari-time">Loading, may take some time...</p>